coatless-rpkg/surreal/README.md

 ### Revealing the Hidden Image

-Fit a linear model to the transformed data and plot the residuals:
+We need to fit a linear model to the transformed data and plot the
+residuals:

 ``` r
 model <- lm(y ~ ., data = transformed_data)